How Much to Paint a Room in 2025?

 How Long Does It Take to Paint a Room?

-To paint a 15m² surface will last about one to two days.
-In the case of a 30m² area, expect the job to take about three days in total and the duration would increase to about six working days if a large 60m² area needed to be painted.
+Painting a 15m² surface will last about one to two days.
+In the case of a 30m² area, expect the job to take about three days in total, and the duration would increase to about six working days if a large 60m² area needed to be painted.

-Other time-affecting factors include ease of access, whether any additional work is required, and if the work is performed by a professional or undertaken as a DIY job.
-It may take an extra day or two, if you wanted the room’s woodwork to be painted too.
+Other time-affecting factors include ease of access, whether any additional work is required, and whether the work is performed by a professional or undertaken as a DIY job.
+It may take an extra day or two, if you want the room’s woodwork to be painted too.

 The same added timeframe applies for stripping wallpaper and prepping the walls prior to painting.